allenai/OLMo-core/docs/source/index.rst

 **OLMo-core** is a Python library that provides building blocks for large-scale distributed training with PyTorch.

-To get started, install OLMo-core from PyPI with:
+To get started first install `PyTorch <https://pytorch.org>`_ according to the official instructions specific to your environment.
+Then you can install OLMo-core from PyPI with:

 .. code-block:: bash